VYSA National Championship Series Game Day Reminders and Responsibilities (updated 8/16/17)

 The following reminders and ideas come from many years of State Cup experience (and a few mistakes along the way…) - Good Luck!

-- Once the State Cup Committee posts the schedule for the next weekend of play… if your team has a conflict with a club game, the team manager is responsible for notifying the respective league of the State Cup game conflict.
-Check with the league on their procedures.
-The State Cup Committee does not get involved in this notification process.
+- Once the VYSA NCS Committee posts the schedule for the next weekend of play… if your team has a conflict with a club game, the team manager is responsible for notifying the respective league of the VYSA NCS game conflict.
+Check with your league on their procedures.
+The VYSA NCS Committee does not get involved in this notification process.

 - The HOME team (whether they are playing on their home field or not) is responsible for contacting the AWAY team at least 3 days prior to game day to confirm directions, jersey colors, etc.

 - Contact information for all teams can be found on the VYSA National Championship Series webpage.
-However it is recommended that the HOME and AWAY teams verify the best number for contacting each other on game day to ensure the ability to communicate in case of an emergency situation.
+It is recommended that the HOME and AWAY teams verify the best number for contacting each other on game day to ensure the ability to communicate in case of an emergency situation.

-- The HOME team of First and Last Games must take care of any Field Set Up or Take Down responsibilities.
-The “designated” HOME team is ALWAYS the party, whether they are playing on an actual “home” field, at an opponent’s field, or at an alternate facility.
-Be sure to check the field Setup/Take Down List for fields requiring pre/post game attention.
+- The HOME team of First and Last Games at each site must take care of any Field Set Up or Take Down responsibilities.
+The “designated” HOME team is ALWAYS the responsible party, whether they are playing on their own “home” field, at an opponent’s field, or at an alternate facility.
+Be sure to check the Field Setup/Take Down List for fields requiring pre/post game attention.
 We recommend that you always have extra Velcro strips or Cable Ties on hand in case a net needs to be tighten-up.
 Some extra camping tent stakes can come in handy too if the referee wants the net to be more or less taunt in the back.
 Your motto has to be – BE PREPARED!

-- The HOME team must bring 2-3 Match Quality Inflated Balls to all games.
+- The HOME team is responsible for bringing 3 Match Quality Inflated Balls to all games.

-- Red Card Sit-outs from the prior play must be followed through on and noted on the Game Report - this is the responsibility of the responsible Team Coach and Team Manager.
-The State Cup Committee will verify that the sit outs have been served via inclusion of the information on the Game Report and the referee signature attesting to the sit-out.
+- Red Card Sit-outs from prior play must be followed through on and noted on the Game Report.
+It is the responsibility of the Team Coach to ensure that required sit-outs are served.
+The VYSA NCS Committee will verify that the sit outs have been served via inclusion of the individual's information on the Game Report and the referee signature attesting to the sit-out.
+If you have new players on your team, it is highly recommended that you check the Red Card List to determine whether they are carrying a Red Card from their previous team that must be served in their first game with your team.
 An updated Red Card List can be found on the VYSA National Championship Series webpage.

-- Both teams must have their player and team official laminated passes and the official State Cup Roster with them at every game.
-The referee MUST check the player and team official passes and the State Cup Roster during the team check-in prior to start of the game.
-Electronic versions of the State Cup Roster or player passes are not acceptable.
+- Both teams must have their laminated player and team official passes and the official VYSA NCS Roster with them at every game.
+The referee MUST check the player and team official passes and the VYSA NCS Roster during the team check-in prior to start of the game.
+Electronic versions of the VYSA NCS Roster or player/team official passes are not acceptable.

 - BOTH teams must check the website for Schedule updates regularly.

-- The WINNING team must retrieve the completed and signed Game Report from the referees prior to departing the field and follow the instructions for mailing at the bottom of the form.
+- The WINNING team must retrieve the completed/signed Game Report from the referees prior to departing the field.
+Please note that the instructions for submitting the Game Report to the VYSA NCS Committee have changed this year.
+The Game Report will now be submitted as follows -

 AUTOMATED SCORE REPORTING